casonclagg/dotfiles-scar/README.md

 TODO
 -----
-1. Setup multiple monitors for i3
-    - Currently have to use `sudo nvidia-settings`
-2. Turn on the nvidia whatever pipeline so there no screen tearing
-3. Sound is absolute trash, not sure how to fix
+1. Sound is absolute trash, not sure how to fix
+2. VirtualBox is broken and removed

+    sudo ntfsfix /dev/nvmeXXXX